Congress of the Republic of Peru: The Permanent Assembly

 The Permanent Assembly, or Comisión Permanente, fulfills the basic functions of Congress when it is under recess or break.
 It is not dissolved even if Congress is dissolved by the President.
 It also fulfills some Constitutional functions while Congress is in session similar to what an upper-chamber would.
 It has the responsibility of appointing high-ranking government officers and commencing the removal process of them as well as the heads of the two other branches of government.
 The Plenary Assembly may assign this committee special responsibilities excluding constitutional reform measures, approval of international treaties, organic acts, the budget, and the General Account of the Republic Act.

 The Assembly consist of twenty-five percent of the total number of congressmen elected proportionally to the number of seats each party holds in Congress.
 They are installed within the first 15 days of the first session of Congress's term.

 Parliamentary Ethics Committee

 Congressmen must follow the Congress's code of ethics which is part of its self-established Standing Rules of Congress.
 La Comisión de Ética Parlamentaria, or Parliamentary Ethics Committee, is in charge of enforcing the code and punishing violators.
 Discipline consists of (a) private, written admonishments; (b) public admonishments through a Congressional resolution; (c) suspension from 3 to 120 days from their legislative functions.

-Functions
+Role

 Article 102 of the Peruvian Constitution delineated ten specific functions of Congress which deal with both its legislative power as well as its role as a check and a balance to the other branches of government: